Docker (recommended)

 During this installation, some files must be edited manually.
 If you are familiar with vim, set it as the default editor with the commands.
 If you are not familiar with vim, please skip this section and continue to use the default editor.

-sudo yum -y install vim
+sudo dnf install -y vim

 sudo update-alternatives --install /usr/bin/editor editor /usr/bin/vim 100